Additional course costs

 If you wish to purchase your own equipment we would advise you to buy items of at least a similar standard to those we have recommended.

 University approved calculator

-The Department currently sells the Casio FX-991-ES-Plus models of calculator at £25.00, this is a University approved version for use in the exams.
+The Department currently sells the Casio FX-991-ES-Plus model of calculator which is available from the vending machine in the DPO at a cost of £27.00, this is a University approved version for use in the exams.